s0n1/validating-VR-test-for-nifty-indexes/README.md

 ---

 ## 📜 Overview
-This repository contains code and data for analyzing weak-form market efficiency and liquidity dynamics in India’s benchmark indices (**Nifty50, Nifty100, Nifty200**) across 15-minute, hourly, daily, and weekly intervals (2016–2023).
+This repository contains code and data for analyzing weak-form market efficiency and liquidity dynamics in India’s benchmark indices (**Nifty50, Nifty100, Nifty200**) across 15-minute, hourly, daily, and weekly intervals (jan 2016–Dec 2024).
 The study employs:
 - **Variance Ratio (VR) Tests** to detect deviations from the random walk hypothesis.
 - **Roll Model** to estimate bid-ask spreads and assess liquidity anomalies.